Frequently Asked Questions about the Counseling Center

 For what concerns do students seek personal counseling?

-Some of the common concerns students address in counseling include adjustment to college or graduate/professional programs, depression, anxiety, grief and loss, trauma (current and past), relationship concerns, academic problems, family of origin issues, identity exploration, body image, substance abuse, eating issues, sexuality, and stress management.
+Some of the common concerns students address in counseling include adjustment to college or graduate/professional programs, depression, anxiety, grief and loss, healing from interpersonal violence, relationship concerns, academic performance, identity exploration, body image, substance abuse, eating issues, identity exploration, and stress management.

 How do I make an appointment to see a counselor?

 Call or walk in to the Student Counseling Center to make an appointment.
 The Center is open Monday through Friday, 9am to 5pm and can be reached at 503-352-2191.
 Generally students are seen within a week for an initial appointment.
 Students are also welcome to attend the walk-in hour (noon Monday through Friday) to initiate services at the Counseling Center.

 Where are the Student Counseling Centers located?